Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - Hagbard V2.1070
 - MemorableC V2.1002

+Mellow 3D Discord:
+- jay_s_uk - teamgloomy

 I also watched a bunch of youtubers, for inspiration before buying and also to help me understand where things were a tiny bit unclear.
 As I don't have a complete list I wont include it but Voron-youtube, thanks!

-Last but not least course a huge thanks to the Voron team!
+Last but not least course **a huge thanks to the Voron team!**

 I used a long list of tools to get this kit together.
 If you're not a DIY person with a pasion think twice before entering this journey.
 There's no complete bill of tools needed.
 Mostly because it varies what you need.
 For instance I needed drillbits to fix a few holes a fraction to small(see image below).
 If you self source everything you will need a JST-crimping tool.
 There is a tools tab on the sourcing guide but it's not complete.
 What you will need no matter what is a nice set of ball head hex key, trust me, you will use this so much is worth getting.